01 January Topics

 Be Prepared – In 1907, the Boy Scouts were begun by Robert Baden-Powell.

 “Gold!
 Gold!
-Gold from the American River” – In 1848, James W. Marshall spies gold in the American River, sparking the California Gold Rush.
+Gold from the American River” – In 1848, James W. Marshall spied gold in the American River, sparking the California Gold Rush.

 Never Surrender – In 1972, Shōichi Yokoi was found.